meyskens/devops-graduaten/src/intro/README.md

 -   [Sonatype (code analysis) over DevSecOps](https://guides.sonatype.com/foundations/devops/what-is-devops/)

 [^accelerate]: Accelerate: The Science of Lean Software and Devops: Building and Scaling High Performing Technology Organizations Paperback - Nicole Forsgren Phd, Jez Humble, Gene Kim - ISBN 978-1942788331
+[^sre]: According to the Site Reliability Engineering book, “SRE is what happens when you ask a software engineer to design an operations team.”